Yarn that is a kindred spirit.

 Is Anne of Green Gables a kindred spirit for you?
 She is for me and so is knitting.
 It's the book and craft I reach for, time and again.
 My Kindred Spirits yarn box brings to life Anne's adventures on Prince Edward Island with a brand new colorway, every other month.

-The next box ships in August: Join to receive just the next skein or subscribe to receive every new colorway I develop.
+The next box ships in December: Join to receive just the next skein or subscribe to receive every new colorway.
 Choose:

 • Yarn only ($28): You receive a surprise colorway on my Smooth Sock base, which is a beautiful, plump and color-loving merino/nylon blend:

 400 yards | 115g

 3-ply construction for plush fabric and optimum stitch definition

 • Yarn + extras ($42): In addition to yarn, you'll receive:

 ↠ An original notecard, ready to send to a real life kindred spirit